Skip to main content

 Research Focus

-The principal research themes of WHIP-C are characterization of wind hazards; assessment of exposure and vulnerability of buildings and infrastructure; and enhancement of community resilience.
+The principal research themes of WHIP-C are characterization of wind hazards; assessment of exposure and vulnerability of buildings and other infrastructure; and enhancement of community resilience.

 Characterization of wind hazard

-Assessment of building and infrastructure vulnerability
+Assessment of building and other infrastructure vulnerability

 WHIP-C conducts research to better understand the wind loading on structures and the load effects.
 The outcomes of this research are converted to methods and tools for improved assessments of the exposure and vulnerability of buildings and infrastructure to wind hazards.